 IDC: Growth in the use of Object Storage in companies that want to take advantage of Big Data

-In its December 2019 report, IDC Innovators: Open Source Object Storage for High-Performance Workloads, 2019 [paid access], IDC cites three "innovators" in this category: OpenIO, SoftIron and MinIO.
-All three develop open source object storage solutions.
+In its December 2019 IDC Innovators "Open Source Object Storage for High-Performance Workloads, 2019" [PAID ACCESS], IDC cites three "innovators" in this category.
+All three develop open source object storage solutions:

-"Ceph dominates the market across all industries and customer sizes, with a focus on archiving,” said Amita Potnis, research director, Infrastructure Systems, Platforms, and Technologies Group at IDC.
+"Ceph dominates the market across all industries and customer sizes, with a focus on archiving," says Amita Potnis, research director, Infrastructure Systems, Platforms, and Technologies Group at IDC.
 "The market now has more open source options to consider as startups such as MinIO, SoftIron, and OpenIO develop object-oriented storage technologies specifically designed for high-performance environments."

 GigaOm: How to distinguish between Object Storage solutions

-In his report Key Criteria for Evaluating Enterprise Object Storage, published in November 2019, GigaOm analyst Enrico Signoretti reviewed 12 competing technologies
+In his report Key Criteria for Evaluating Enterprise Object Storage [PAID ACCESS], published in November 2019, GigaOm analyst Enrico Signoretti reviewed 12 competing technologies

 The GigaOm report highlights the advantages and disadvantages of choosing to implement these vendors’ object storage solutions, which all rely on different erasure coding algorithms to ensure data protection.

-These qualities were showcased with the #TbpsChallenge, where OpenIO demonstrated our performance by blasting through the Terabit per second write speed, to set a record of 1,372 Tbps on an infrastructure provided by Criteo Labs.
+These qualities were showcased with the #TbpsChallenge, where OpenIO demonstrated our performance by blasting through the Terabit per second write speed, to set a record of 1,372 Tbps on a production infrastructure provided by Criteo Labs.